melisgl/autoload/README.md

 definitions, `ASDF:TEST-SYSTEM` calls [`CHECK-SYSTEM-AUTOLOADS`][4afe] by
 default.

-ASDF and by extension [Quicklisp][ae25] don't know about the declared `:AUTOLOADED-SYSTEMS`, so `(QL:QUICKLOAD "my-lib")` does not install the autoloaded dependencies.
+ASDF, and by extension [Quicklisp][ae25], don't know about the declared `:AUTOLOADED-SYSTEMS`, so `(QL:QUICKLOAD "my-lib")` does not install the autoloaded dependencies.
 This can be done with